victorminden/victorminden.github.io/_posts/2024-04-27-python-without-python-1.markdown

 }
 {% endhighlight %}

-New to SWIG, now, is the interface file, `swig_example.i`, which defines the code to be wrapper.
+New to SWIG, now, is the interface file, `swig_example.i`, which defines the code to be wrapped.
 We do nothing more here than include the header with the declaration of our `greet` function and redeclare `greet` as part of the interface.